nmarsollier/nmarsollier/README.md

 [Volume Widget for Android](https://github.com/nmarsollier/volumewidget) A wodget to control volume.

-[My IP Woidget for Android](https://github.com/nmarsollier/myipwidget) Shows the local ip in a widget.
+[My IP Widget for Android](https://github.com/nmarsollier/myipwidget) Shows the local ip in a widget.

 [QR Barcode](https://github.com/nmarsollier/go_barcode) For demo purposes, generates barcodes from a string.
 Golang.